 - The acceptance of your membership is voted on by the Brigade.
 The Brigade may accept, reject or defer your application.

-- Once the BFF is completed you will be issued with a pager and you are able to respond to Brigade incidents;
+- Once the BF1 is completed you will be issued with a pager and you are able to respond to Brigade incidents;

 - From here training both at a Brigade level and through more formal CFS courses is an ongoing commitment.

-If you are interested in joining send us an email through our contact page or give the brigade captain a call.
+If you are interested in joining send us an email through our contact page.

 There is no obligation attached to having a talk about what is involved.